ljdyer/jpnum/readme.md

 ## How to install

-Just copy [jpnum.text](dist/jpnum.exe) from the dist directory to any folder on your computer and run from the Windows Command Prompt.
+Download [jpnum.exe](dist/jpnum.exe) from the dist directory to any folder on your computer and run from the Windows Command Prompt.

 Note that you will need to change the Command Prompt display font to a font that supports Japanese Unicode characters in order to correctly display kanji inputs and outputs.
 To do this: